 And then we went back to our daily lives, feeling more inspired for a bit longer time, but still back to our daily lives of washing the dishes and taking out the trash and forgetting to brush the dog’s teeth.
 It is all part of what we call the mundane or quotidian.
 But there has been another difference lately.
 The quotidian seems burdened now with cognitive and emotional overload.
 What with how exasperation and anxiety seems to grow unchecked in the coincidental timing of verbal and ICBM volleys from governments near and far; with the curtain peeled back from men egregiously misbehaving; with our children suffering more from neglect and depression and suicides on the upswing; from illness and frailty of body and conscience that beleaguer us and our dear ones; with all this and more the quotidian today feels worse than mundane.
 It used to be that mundane was just, well, mundane: routine and boring.
 Spiritual highs like last Sunday used to get us further through the work week.
 Or so we perceive and feel.
 And the dog’s teeth still need to be brushed.

 I did one different thing this week, something I long resisted but finally had to do.
 I leased a car.
 You know, “for business purposes.”
-Of course, cars now are about more than getting from place A to place B. Now they are personal pleasure spaces, as insulated as possible from outside noise while maximizing the quality of noise inside.
+Of course, cars now are about more than getting from place A to place B. Now they are personal pleasure spaces with full equipment guaranteed, as insulated as possible from outside noise while maximizing the quality of noise inside.
 This car tells me when I am drifting from my lane, thus removing the need of a passenger whose job it is to scream that I’m going to die, and it has great personalized entertainment options.

 “Cool,” I thought, I can get I-Heart Radio and other apps for free now and I can listen to far away stations.
 So, just for kicks, I tuned to one of my favorite stations from a different life long ago, KFOG.
 It is still as Hippy-Dippy and alternate universe a station as it ever was, like its home of San Francisco–which, if St. Paul were around today, he’d liken very much to Corinth, but with hot tubs.
 So I cranked it up to 18 dimensional high-amplitude surround sound.
 I soon discovered that even that world is just like ours, and maybe even more honest about it.
 It was a catchy Amy Winehouse song.
 It went, “They tried to make me go to rehab, I said ‘no, no, no.'”